 You still must satisfy your counselor that you can demonstrate each skill and have learned the information.
-You should use the work space provided for each requirement to keep track of which requirements have been completed. and to make notes for discussing the item with your counselor, not for providing full and complete answers.
-If a requirement says that you must take an action using words such as "discuss", "show",

-"tell", "explain", "demonstrate", "identify", etc, that is what you must do.

-No one may add or subtract from the official requirements found in Scouts BSA Requirements (Pub. + 33216) and/or on Scouting.org.

-The requirements were last issued or revised in 2021 • This workbook was updated in April 2022.
+You should use the work space provided for each requirement to keep track of which requirements have been completed, and to make notes for discussing the item with your counselor, not for providing full and complete answers.
+If a requirement says that you must take an action using words such as "discuss", "show", "tell", "explain", "demonstrate", "identify", etc, that is what you must do.
+No one may add or subtract from the official requirements found on Scouting.org/meritbadges/.
+The requirements were last revised on January 1, 2024 • This workbook was updated in February 2024.